CURRENT RECRUITING TRIALS

 DCVax (Glioblastoma multiforme - GBM)

-The primary purpose of the study is to determine the efficacy of an investigational therapy called DCVax(R)-L in patients with newly diagnosed GBM for whom surgery is indicated.
+The primary purpose of this phase III study is to determine the efficacy and safety of an investigational therapy called DCVax(R)-L in patients with de novo glioblastoma (GBM) for whom surgery is indicated.
 Patients must enter screening at a participating site prior to surgical resection of the tumor.
-Patients will receive the standard of care, including radiation and Temodar therapy and two out of three will additionally receive DCVax-L, with the remaining one third receiving a placebo.
-Patients randomized to the placebo arm will have the option to receive DCVax-L in a crossover arm upon documented disease progression. (note: DCVax-L when used for patients with brain cancer is sometimes also referred to as DCVax-Brain)
+Patients will receive the standard of care, including radiotherapy and chemotherapy with Temozolomide, and two out of three will additionally receive DCVax(R)-L, with the remaining one third receiving a placebo.
+Patients randomized to the placebo arm will have the option to receive DCVax(R)-L in a crossover arm upon documented disease progression.

-This Phase III trial is designed to evaluate the impact on disease progression and survival time, as well as safety, in patients following treatment with DCVax(R)-L, an immunotherapy treatment for GBM.
-The experimental therapy uses a patient’s own tumor lysate and white blood cells from which precursors of the dendritic cells are isolated.
+The experimental therapy is an immunotherapy treatment for GBM and uses a patient’s own tumor lysate and white blood cells from which precursors of the dendritic cells are isolated.
 The dendritic cell is the starter engine of the immune system.
-The white cells are then made into dendritic cells and they are educated to “teach” the immune system how to recognize brain cancer cells.
-Eligible patients will receive a series of injections of DCVax-L, to activate and then boost the immune response to the tumor cells.
+The white cells are then made into dendritic cells, and they are educated to “teach” the immune system how to recognize brain cancer cells.
+Eligible patients will receive a series of injections of DCVax(R)-L, to activate and then boost the immune response to the tumor cells.